Smritigit1202/Text-o-Text/README.md

 # **Text-o-Text** 📝🔄

-A powerful text utility web app built with **Django & Vue.js**, designed to help users with text transformations, word analysis, and content formatting.
+A powerful text utility web app built with **Django & Tailwind CSS**, designed to help users with text transformations, word analysis, and content formatting.

 ## 🚀 **Features**